29 aug 2023

 A very similar flow is required if you want to split a PDF file in the app.
 Again, open your document and tap the blue checkmark at the top of the screen.
 Next, tap all the pages that you want to split.
 You can make them into separate PDF files or merge them into one PDF after splitting the original document.
 Check out this blog post for a short video guide.

-Whether you need to print or submit your file for printing, you’ll inevitably have to change your PDF’s page size to fit one of the standardized formats.
+Whether you need to print or submit a school assignment digitally, you’ll inevitably have to change your PDF’s page size to fit one of the standardized formats.
 Being able to do it from your phone can come in handy.
 In the iScanner app, you can do it with a tap from the Size menu—choose the format you want from the list (A4, A5, Legal, Letter, or Business Card) and tap on it.
 Also, you can easily change the page orientation and apply changes to all pages if you need to.

 Need to share a large PDF?
 ZIP it!
-To do that, tap the Share button and you’ll see a switcher above various file formats—tap it and it will switch to ZIP and compress your file before sending it.
+Yes, in the iScanner’s free PDF editor for students, you can do that too.
+Tap the Share button and you’ll see a switcher above various file formats—tap it and it will switch to ZIP and compress your file before sending it.

 All these features come free with the app, you can use them an unlimited number of times, and no branded watermarks will be added to your PDFs.

-The Pro version of iScanner, in addition to being a free PDF editor for students, allows you to use the app’s unique AI features, remove export limitations, and expand cloud storage to 10 GB.
-If you’re a student, you can get six months of iScanner Pro free of charge.
+If you like our free PDF editor for students, you might be glad to know that iScanner provides access to the premium version free of charge for students!
+The Pro version of the app allows you to use all the unique AI features, remove export limitations, and expand cloud storage to 10 GB.
+If you’re a student, you can get six months of iScanner Pro for free.
 All you need to do is sign up to the app with your college or uni email address—check out this blog post for more details on the offer.